CharakaJith/coursework_01_20200241_w1810001/README.md

 - All dependencies are declared in the `package.json` file.
 - ESLint is configured using a `.eslintrc.mjs` file.
 - The codebase uses modern JavaScript (ES6+).

+### 8. Logging

+- The application uses **Winston** for logging, with log files rotating daily.
+- Logs include details about HTTP requests, response status, and error messages.
+- The log format includes timestamps, log levels, and structured JSON data.
+- Error stack traces are logged only in development mode.
+- Sensitive information is not logged.
+- Logs are kept for **14 days** before being automatically deleted.

+### 9. Error Handling

+- The application uses a custom error handler to manage errors and send appropriate responses.
+- Errors are logged using **Winston** with the log type depending on the error severity (`ERROR`, `FAIL`).
+- The error handler responds with an appropriate HTTP status code and error message.
+- In development mode, the full stack trace is included in the response for debugging purposes.
+- Sensitive error details (like passwords or tokens) are not included in the logs or responses.

+### 10. Architecture

+- The application follows a layered architecture with the following structure:
+  - **Client**: The front-end or external application that interacts with the API.
+  - **Route**: Defines the HTTP routes and endpoints exposed to the client.
+  - **Controller**: Handles incoming requests and delegates business logic to services.
+  - **Service**: Contains the core business logic and operations.
+  - **DAO (Data Access Object)**: Provides an abstraction layer for interacting with the database.
+  - **Database**: The SQLite database is used for storing and managing data.

 ## Documentations